 Most of the shops are pretty competitive when it comes to gold rates.
 You are not going to find too much of a price difference, though it is highly likely that you may find a difference in the making charges of gold.

 There are various other places, where you can find many jewellery shops.
 In fact, if you are going to the less popular ones, it is better to check for quality and the standard hallmarking quality that you may require.
+You can also do your own research in buying gold, though that is not advised.

 If you are tracking live gold prices in Delhi, there are two things that you should keep in mind.
 The first is that live gold gold rates in the cpot market in Delhi change only twice a day.
 On the other hand rates in the futures market change more often.
 These live gold rates in Delhi today are determined by a host of factors including, international prices, which are determined by interest rates in the United States and also a host of other factors like how inflation would move.
 If you are looking to into the precious metal, it is important to track such prices.
 In India, there are numerous other factors that influence Delhi gold rates including the taxes levied by the government.
 In the past the government, has changed the levies to influence the gold prices.
 It is unlikely that we will see a frequent change in these rates.
 If you are looking at gold prices falling to buy in Delhi, it is unlikely to happen very soon.
+At Rs 28,500 per 10 grams for 22 karats gold, it is not very attractive So, what we suggest is that you wait for the dip before doing some bargain hunting on gold.

 We suggest that you go to shops where they sell hallmarked jewellery.
 In fact, all of the shops today sell hallmarked jewellery.
 Even in case you have a doubt you can ask for a purity test to be done.
 At the established gold and jewellery makers, this should not be a problem, but, at the less established players, you may find that a little difficult.
 So, what do you check when you buy hallmarked jewelery.
 If you are looking at 916 hallmarked gold in Delhi, you must understand that the same would be hallmarked by some of the essaying centres, allocated by the Bureau of Indian standards.
 The BIS as it is popularly called has earmarked these essaying centres.
 When you are buying hallmarked gold in India, it is best to check a few things like the BIS logo, the year of manufacture and the name of the jeweller.
 This would be very helpful, though once you get gold jewelery that is hallmarked, you could be rest assured that it is of the finest quality.
+In other cases, it is best that you do not buy gold at all.

 If you are planning to make new gold, take a look at the jewellery that you can sell and make money from it for buying additional ones.
 At times, we have the old ones that we hardly ever use.
 However, we strongly advocate that you do not sell the old gold or ones that are broken to the goldsmith.
 In fact, what you can do is you will waste money on wastage charges, which is a big drawback.
+So, it is sometimes better to look at companies that buyback gold, so you do not have to worry about the jeweller giving you the best possible deal.

 There is always likely to be an emergency at times, when you would like to sell your gold.
 In Delhi, there are many places that can sell your gold, including 24 karats gold.
 For example, we found a website called 24 karat.co.in, where they buy gold.
-We are not sure, if they take 22 karats as well.
+We are not sure if they take 22 karats as well.
 The company has eight locations in Delhi and Gurgaon where you can sell the gold.
 However, we wish to warn readers that it is important to watch when you sell gold, as compared to buying, as you should not get fooled.
 You have to first compare the rates and other things before you venture into selling the precious metal.
 Most people who buy the gold that others sell use very sophisticated karat meters to check the purity of gold.
 If you have any apprehensions, you should contact the shops.
 It is always better to ask for several quotes before you decide on a single seller to sell your gold.

 The basis for its preciousness is it's nature itself.
 Gold is a difficult resource to find but not impossible.
 That makes it immensely valuable.
 It is easy to store, easy to transport, and also it is very useful in many modern applications.
 Gold is the appropriate metal for the job that will not deteriorate or disintegrate.
 Gold will not cause any potential safety issues for its holder.